Joel Lanning: 2016 season

 His junior season, Lanning was a threat through the air as well as on the ground.
 In addition to throwing for 1,290 yards and nine touchdowns he ran for 518 yard and led the team with 11 rushing touchdowns, this was the 10th most by FBS quarterbacks.
 He was responsible for 20 of the Cyclone's 39 offensive touchdowns and ended the season with a streak of 121 consecutive passes without an interception.

 Against Baylor he threw for 261 yards and two scores on 17 of 23 passes as well as running for 57 yards and an additional touchdown.
 Lanning had a career day against Texas Tech tying the school record for five rushing touchdowns in a game in addition to breaking the school record for rushing yards by a quarterback with 171 yards on 17 carries.

 2017 season

 At the end of the 2016 season Jacob Park took over as the full-time starting quarterback.
 In an unheralded move during the off-season, head coach Matt Campbell asked Lanning to switch positions from quarterback to middle linebacker.
 He was able to work up the depth chart and was the starting middle linebacker for the Cyclones opening game against UNI.
 Despite starting on defense, Lanning continued to play special teams as well as wildcat quarterback in short yardage and goal line situations.
 He finished the season leading the team in tackles, second in tackles for a loss, rushing yards, and rushing touchdowns.

-Season highlights included eight tackles, 1.5 sacks, and an interception against Akron as well as 20 tackles against Texas.
+His highlights included eight tackles, 1.5 sacks, and an interception against Akron as well as 20 tackles against Texas.
 Lanning was named the Walter Camp Defensive Player of the Week after a standout performance against #3 Oklahoma that included eight tackles, a sack, a fumble recovery, nine rushing attempts for 35 yards and two passes for 25 yards.
 In the match-up against Oklahoma State, Lanning had five tackles, half a sack, in addition to throwing a touchdown to Allen Lazard.

 At the conclusion of the season he was selected as a first-team All-American and named to the first-team All-Big 12.